opendocsg/slw-judgments-backfill/2015_SGHC_63/report.md

 _Banking_ – _Demand guarantees_ – _Fraud exception_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 70 of 2015 was dismissed by the Court of Appeal on 21 April 2016.
-See [2016] SGCA 26.]
+See <span class="citation">[2016] SGCA 26</span>.]

 11 March 2015 Judgment reserved.